Back to www.qedcat.com.

 Ringing the changes by Burkard Polster and Marty Ross, Plus Magazine 53 (December 2009).
 Do you prefer your maths in exotic locations?
 Then perhaps you should join a band of bell ringers, engaged in the grand old practice of ringing the changes.
 But what does bell ringing have to do with maths?
 As we explain in this article, a lot!
 If you are really keen on the maths involved, there is a fairly technical chapter about mathematical change ringing in Burkard's maths of juggling book book.

 Juggling, maths and a beautiful mind by Burkard Polster, Plus Magazine 52 (September 2009).
 Learn about the mathematics of juggling.
-If you are really keen, check out the book.
+If you are really keen, check out the book or this survey article.

 Turning the tables: feasting from a mathsnack by Burkard Polster and Marty Ross, Vinculum, 42 (2005), 6-9.
 We investigate under which conditions a regular rectangular table can be turned on the spot to result in all four feet touching the ground.
 It turns out that under normal circumstances (continuous, not too slopy ground), this is always possible.
 So, the next time you are faced with a table or a chair that wobbles, you might try just turning it on the spot to stabilize it.
-One of our Maths Masters columns for The Age is also on tableturning (Too hot, too cold, just right, 6 August 2007)
+Our Maths Masters article Too hot, too cold, just right is also dedicated to this topic.

 How much is a $5 betting coupon worth? by Marty Ross, Math Horizons (September 2008).
 In this article Marty reports on a novel probablility paradox that he stumbled across in the Melbourne Casino.
-We also wrote a Maths Masters column on this.
+Our Maths Masters article How much is half of a free bet worth? is also dedicated to this topic.

 Mathematical ambigrams by Burkard Polster, Proceedings of the Mathematics and Art Conference 2000, Bond University, 10-12 December 2000, pp. 21-32.
 A brief introduction into the art of writing words such they can be read in serveral different ways.
 If you are really keen, check out the book (Eye Twisters).
-We also wrote a Maths Masters column on this.
+Our Maths Masters article Angels and Demons is also dedicated to this topic.

 Irrational Thoughts by Marty Ross, Mathematical Gazette (March 2004).
 An introduction to irrational numbers.
 This article was the Mathematical Gazette's "Article of the Year" in 2004.